peapea27566/sitelocationtesting/README.md

 detail screen

 1.screen1
-  - search by name location and move to position or click selected position and marker position
+  - search by name location from google map api and move to position or click selected position and marker position
   - click confirm to next screen 2

 2.screen2